nostra/mcalert/README.md

 A challenge is to wire up the JavaFX frameworks.
-This will be addressed shortly: https://github.com/quarkiverse/quarkus-fx/ In the mean time, I just skip the JavaFX part.
+This will be addressed shortly: https://github.com/quarkiverse/quarkus-fx/ In the meantime, I just skip the JavaFX part.

 (JavaFX libraries added manually.)